Jakob Schmid: Schmid and the Scholl siblings

 Schmid worked from 1926 as a janitor at the university.
-On 1 November 1933, he joined the SA and, on 1 May 1937, the NSDAP.
+On 1 November 1933, he joined the SA and, on 1 May 1937, the Nazi Party.

 On 18 February 1943, at around 11:15 am, he noticed the Scholl siblings giving out pamphlets in the atrium of the university.
 He confronted them as they were leaving the building and turned them over to the secretary, Albert Scheithammer.
 Since the principal Walther Wüst was absent, Schmid and Scheithammer took the Scholls to the consul of the university, Ernst Haeffner, who turned them over to the Gestapo.

 The Scholls and other members of the White Rose were sentenced to death in a show trial on 22 February 1943.
 Three of them—Christoph Probst, Sophie Scholl and Hans Scholl—were executed the same day by guillotine in Stadelheim Prison.

 Schmid received a reward of 3,000 Reichsmarks and was promoted from blue-collar worker to professional employee.
 Hundreds of students cheered Schmid at a thank-you ceremony organized by the University of Munich to deter student resistance.
 Schmid responded with a Nazi salute.